 First of all – consult the attached care label to determine whether your linen upholstery should be dry cleaned or can be machine washed.
 If there is no label or you have doubts about them or about your own competence – do not hesitate and hire a professional linen upholstery cleaner.
 He or she will surely know what to do – either to clean the items dry or steam clean or wash by hand etc.

-If you use, like we advice, your linen tablecloths and linen napkins in your daily life and do not save them for special occasions, of course there is a need to wash them periodically.
-Although it is not a tough task, washing linen tablecloths and napkins properly requires being careful in order materials and methods used would not compromise the integrity of the fabric.
+If you follow our advice and use linen tablecloths and linen napkins every day rather than saving them for special occasions, sure there is a need to wash them regulary.
+Although it is not a tough task, washing linen tablecloths and napkins properly requires using carefully selected detergents and following instructions that would not make any harm for the fabric.

 We talk and write about linen fabric and linen items made of it a lot.
 Let’s now take a look to the origins of this beloved fabric of mine!
 Ancestors of linen bed linen, linen tablecloths and linen clothes come from very early days of humanity.